 On Agnes’ death in 1545, her dower properties went to her step-son, Thomas Howard, 3rd Duke of Norfolk, and these were inherited, in turn, by his grandson, another Thomas, the 4th Duke, in 1554.
 He offered to surrender Chesworth House to Elizabeth I in 1560, as payment for debts owed to the Crown.
 Either then, or following his execution in 1572 for plotting with Mary, Queen of Scots, Chesworth House became the property of the Crown.

 For most of the following century, Chesworth was occupied by tenants, including the Bishop of Chichester (1577-82) and the Caryll family (c.
 1586 - 1660).
-After the restoration of the monarchy in 1660, it was allocated to Queen Henrietta Maria and, subsequently, to Queen Catherine of Braganza, who held it until the end of the seventeenth century.
+After the restoration of the monarchy in 1660, it was granted to Queen Henrietta Maria and, subsequently, to Queen Catherine of Braganza, who held it until the end of the seventeenth century.
 The fortunes of Chesworth declined markedly from that point.
 It was considerably neglected during the course of the eighteenth century and was used principally as a farmhouse up until the early twentieth century.
 In 1928 it was bought by Captain Cook, who restored, renovated and enlarged the property, turning it back into a substantial family home.

 Today Chesworth House remains a private home, with no access to the public.
 Much has changed since the period of Howard family ownership, with substantial modifications and additions in the seventeenth, eighteenth and twentieth centuries.
 However, the fifteenth and sixteenth century wings which Katheryn and her family would have known do remain, albeit in a modified form.